School for Advanced Studies in the Social Sciences: New Polish School of Holocaust Scholarship

 In 2019, held the New Polish School of Holocaust Scholarship conference.
 The conference was disrupted by Polish nationalists.
 EHESS President, Christophe Prochasson, said he could not recall such a violent disturbance at any scientific conference.
 Minister Frédérique Vidal condemned Polish authorities.

 Sociology

 Pierre Bourdieu, Luc Boltanski, Alain Touraine, Jean-Claude Passeron have all been associated with EHESS.

 Economics

 EHESS has always been a central place for economic debate in Europe.
 In France this debate is also enabled by the proximity of the researchers in Paris with national economic institutions: In this sense EHESS's advisors who have been drawn from economic professors have enjoyed a large media audience (one notable example was Jean Fourastié).
 The diversity of viewpoints has been a priority, and liberal and Marxist economists have had the chance to debate in EHESS.
 Since the 1970s and 1980s EHESS has focused on quantitative economics, with classes led by well-known professors such as Louis-André Gérard-Varet, Jean-Jacques Laffont, François Bourguignon and Roger Guesnerie.
 They initiated not only the Paris School of Economics but the Toulouse School of Economics and Grequam (Aix-Marseille).

-Organisation

-Recruitment

-More than 50% of the student body comes from countries other than France.